liferay/clay/next.clayui.com/content/docs/get-started/how-to-read-this-documentation.md

 order: 3
 ---

 Clay is constantly evolving and creating new components.
-The status of each package is shown in the corresponding documentation, The status of each package is shown in the corresponding documentation.
+The status of each package is shown in the corresponding documentation.

 <div class="table-responsive">
 	<table class="table table-autofit ">